macij1/picam-gtxr/README.md

 ## Console access
 To develop, we preconfigured a headless Pi during flashing to connect to a local LAN, to enable remote access with SSH through a WiFi or Ethernet network.
 Then, we configured console access through a USB Serial connection.
-To do so, follow the follwing tutorial: [here](https://github.com/macij1/gtxr-picamera/blob/main/USB-gadgetmode.md)
+To do so, follow [this tutorial]((https://github.com/macij1/gtxr-picamera/blob/main/USB-gadgetmode.md))

 ## Camera configuration